MarcZenn/Hugonaut/content/views/products.md

   headline_six="New Standards of Consistency"

-  copy_six="Weave has developed an extensive product catalog to help make adding products to inventory easier than ever.
+  copy_six="Company has developed an extensive product catalog to help make adding products to inventory easier than ever.
 This means less time spent adding products manually eliminating data entry errors."

   headline_seven="METRC For Colorado Customers"

-  copy_seven="Weave works extensively with METRC to ensure integration is reliable, secure, and accurate.
+  copy_seven="Company works extensively with METRC to ensure integration is reliable, secure, and accurate.
 Our export functions will save your company hundreds of hours each year by automating routine update requirements."

  %}}